 Sei Chung, MD

 Originally from South Korea, Dr. Chung is a graduate of the University of Pennsylvania, where she graduated with degrees in Biology and Anthropology.
 She then attended medical school at Rutgers New Jersey Medical School, where she was elected into the Alpha Omega Alpha Honor Society and received the Excellence in Otolaryngology Award and Scholarship.
 She was an active member in various mentoring and tutoring programs within medical school and to marginalized students in Newark, NJ.
 Her current clinical and research interests include sinonasal inflammatory disorders, exercise physiology affected by functional rhinologic surgery, and quality of life outcomes after rhinologic surgery.
-Outside of the hospital, she enjoys spending time with her family, running, hiking, long walks, golfing, and cooking.
-She hopes to pursue a rhinology fellowship after graduation.
+After residency, Dr. Chung plans to attend Rhinology fellowship at UT Southwestern Medical Center in Dallas.

 Daniel Spielman, MD

 Hailing from Randolph, New Jersey, Dr. Spielman is a graduate of the University of Pennsylvania, where he graduated magna cum laude with a degree in Biology.
 He graduated from Albert Einstein College of Medicine in 2013.
 During medical school, he also worked as an Emergency Medical Technician in New Jersey.
-Outside of the hospital, he enjoys cycling in Central Park, hiking, and traveling with his wife.
-Following residency training, Dr. Spielman plans to pursue a fellowship in Rhinology.
+After residency, Dr. Spielman plans to attend Rhinology fellowship at Emory University in Atlanta.

 - Spielman DB, Kim M, Overdevest J, Gudis DA.
 Locating and Preserving the Sphenopalatine Ganglion in Endoscopic Endonasal Pterygopalatine Fossa Surgery: An Anatomical Study.
 Am J Rhinol Allergy.
 2020;34(3):348-351. doi:10.1177/1945892419896543